Integrated care system: Integrated care providers

-A consultation on the draft contracts for what were then called integrated care providers (ICPs) was launched by NHS England in August 2018 after the failure of two legal challenges to an earlier draft contract.
+In August 2018 NHS England launched a consultation on the draft contracts for what were then called integrated care providers (ICPs), following the failure of two legal challenges to an earlier draft contract.
 The consultation said that this was not a new type of legal entity, but merely the "provider organisation which is awarded a contract by commissioners for the services which are within scope."
-Dudley clinical commissioning group is at the forefront of this exercise and will be able to implement the draft voluntary contract, subject to the outcome of this consultation exercise.
-It is proposed that general practitioners will be able to sign fully or partially integrated contracts, and that fully integrated practices would give up their existing contracts to become salaried.
+Dudley clinical commissioning group was at the forefront of this exercise and was to implement the draft voluntary contract, subject to the outcome of this consultation exercise.
+It was proposed that general practitioners would be able to sign fully or partially integrated contracts, and that fully integrated practices would give up their existing contracts to become salaried.

 Evaluation

 A report from the Nuffield Trust in December 2021 found that there was very little evidence that integration policies across the UK – including pooling budgets and creating new integrated boards and committees – had dramatically improved patient experience, quality of services or supported the delivery of more care outside of hospitals.
 They warned that without concurrent investment in social care and broader public services, it was “very likely” further reforms would not yield the desired results.